deasonyuan/ASCT/README.md

 ## Usage
 ### Tracking
-1. If you want to compare our results in your experiment, just download the raw experimental results.
+1. If you want to compare our results in your experiment, just download the raw experimental results（coming soon...）.
 2. If you want to test our experiment:

    2.1 Download the code and unzip it in your computer.